What Are Dental Implants?

-The crown is placed on the tooth and the tooth is ready!
+The crown is placed on the tooth and you are good to go!

-The process shown is for the average case.
-For more complex cases, it may require more visits to ensure a high quality of implant and final result.
+The process shown above is for the average case.
+More complex conditions may require multiple visits to ensure high-quality work and final result.

-- Bring your headphones to listen to your favorite music on your phone during the implant surgery
+- Bring your headphones to listen to your favorite music on your phone during the procedure.

 - Eat a hearty meal before your appointment to ensure your blood sugars are normal.

-- Do not skip meals before your dental implant surgery as your blood sugar level will be low and you will feel more anxiety and stress.
+- Do not skip meals beforehand.
+Your blood sugar level will be low and you will experience higher levels of anxiety and stress.

 - Go to the toilet just before your appointment.

 - If you are using your parent’s Medisave, make sure they have filled up and signed the medisave form before the appointment.

 - If you are going with your own Medisave, fill out the form before the surgery so you can rest afterwards.